Pubs in Australia: In the twentieth century

 Following the consolidation of the brewery industry in the 20th century, many new pubs were built and in large cities many older pubs were either extensively renovated or demolished and replaced with new structures.

 Although Australian pubs vary considerably in size and design, it is possible to define a number of distinctive features that describe the 'classic' Australian urban pub of the mid-20th century.
 The typical Aussie pub was functionally designed, often in a stripped-back Art Deco or International Style.
 Usually two or three-storey structures, they are typically built of brick and/or concrete, making extensive use of prefabricated plaster sheeting and cornices, ceramic tiles and terrazzo in their internal linings.

 In layout, urban pubs typically feature several inter-connected bar-rooms of different sizes and designations, usually clustered around a large central bar area with several serving outlets.
 Many suburban pubs also often include an outdoor or semi-enclosed area known as a "beer garden", where food and drink was served and where (especially in recent years) families with children are able to eat (although children of course cannot be served alcohol and they are not permitted in any other area of the pub).

 Larger pubs – especially regional cities and large towns – often included a substantial kitchen and dining room and/or a function room of some kind, such as a ballroom, although this was not common in later urban pubs.
 A feature common to almost all Australian pubs, whether in the city, the suburbs or in rural and regional areas, was the provision of rooms that could be rented out as accommodation, usually located on the floors above the bars.

-In an article on Aboriginal drinking in the The Townsville Daily Bulletin dated 8 September 1973, J. V. Dillon, district officer with the Department of Aboriginal and Islander affairs criticised the design of many Queensland hotels, which he noted were "geared for straight swill sessions and not conducive to social drinking".
+In an article on Aboriginal drinking in The Townsville Daily Bulletin dated 8 September 1973, J. V. Dillon, district officer with the Department of Aboriginal and Islander affairs criticised the design of many Queensland hotels, which he noted were "geared for straight swill sessions and not conducive to social drinking".
 He noted "There should be more beer gardens in tropical settings to create a relaxed drinking atmosphere.
 Licensing Courts should make some provision for this when granting hotel licenses".

 Unlike their ornate 19th-century predecessors, 20th century pub bars are relatively spartan in design and decoration.
 In most pubs the ceilings and upper walls were fairly plain, although some featured moulded Art Deco cornice and ceiling designs.
 The lower walls were typically tiled for ease of cleaning, and floors were usually paved with terrazzo and/or tiles.